spitulax/gripper/README.md

 $ ./result/bin/gripper --help
 ```

-All the required programs should be available to the program but check if your notification daemon
+All the required programs should be available to Gripper but check if your notification daemon
 supports sending notification through `notify-send`.